mdeff/fma/README.md

 The following notebooks, scripts and modules have been developed for the dataset.

 1. [`usage.ipynb`]: shows how to load the datasets and develop, train and test your own models with it.
 2. [`analysis.ipynb`]: exploration of the metadata, data and features.
+Creates the [figures](https://github.com/mdeff/fma/tree/outputs/figures) used in the paper.
 3. [`baselines.ipynb`]: baseline models for genre recognition, both from audio and features.
 4. [`features.py`]: features extraction from the audio (used to create `features.csv`).
 5. [`webapi.ipynb`]: query the web API of the [FMA].
 Can be used to update the dataset.